Water trough: Operational considerations

 The considerable water spray made track maintenance difficult, and the physical trough equipment limited access for packing sleepers, exacerbating the problem.
 In very cold weather the water would freeze, preventing water pick-up, unless a heating apparatus was installed.

 Track pans normally took a while to fill up after being used, so they could not be used immediately by a close-following train.
 They were also expensive to maintain, generally requiring a pumping station, a lot of plumbing, and an employee or two to maintain.
 They were thus only justified on a railroad with a high traffic volume.
 In the United States, several big eastern railroads used them, primarily the New York Central Railroad and Pennsylvania Railroad.

-In Britain, they could be found on all main lines, except on the Southern Railway.
+They could be found on all main lines in Britain, except on the Southern Railway.
 They were removed as use of steam trains decreased.
 When the Aber troughs were removed in 1967, the only remaining troughs were in north-west England and Scotland.